The Final Commitments can be downloaded directly from the European Commission website using this link: Final Commitments PDF.

 Prior to IATA Winter Season 2012/2013, the Monitoring Trustee was required to carry out a check on the number of competitive frequencies at the end of the IATA slot conference in order to determine if slots would be available for release.
 As a result, Applicants were required to prepare a business plan submission even if it appeared unlikely that slots would become available given the aggregate number of competitive frequencies operating on Identified City Pairs and the requirements for minimum levels of aggregate competitive frequencies under Clause 1.1.3 of the Commitments, before slots must be released.

-The Commission has determined that the Monitoring Trustee shall be required to carry out an intermediate assessment of the number of competitive frequencies on the relevant routes of concern and complete this assessment two weeks prior, (i.e. by 20 September 2018 for IATA Summer Season 2019) to the slot request submission deadline (i.e. 4 October 2018 for IATA Summer Season 2019).
+The Commission has determined that the Monitoring Trustee shall be required to carry out an intermediate assessment of the number of competitive frequencies on the relevant routes of concern and complete this assessment two weeks prior, (i.e. by 2 May 2018 for IATA Winter Season 2019/2020) to the slot request submission deadline (i.e. 16 May 2019 for IATA Winter Season 2019/2020).
 If the intermediate assessment confirms that the number of competitive frequencies will persist for the forthcoming season and at such levels a requirement to release slots would not arise, then slot applications will be rejected at this point.
 If the intermediate assessment does not confirm the required number of competitive services, then the application will continue to the next stage, and a further assessment on competitive frequencies will take place at the end of the IATA slot conference.

 To facilitate the submission of Slot Requests and processing of application information, the Trustee has prepared a Slot Request Application Form a copy of which may be requested by emailing the trustee at: